tamera-lanham/arrasync/README.md

 # arrasync
-Async and array utilities for ES6
+Async array utilities for ES6

 Six functions are included in `arrasync`, all of which are async:
 * `map`